Subcommittee on the HASS Requirementreturn to MIT home page

-Incoming freshmen in Fall 2010 and beyond will complete a distribution consisting of three HASS subjects, one from each of the three categories: Humanities, Arts, and Social Sciences.
+All students will complete a distribution consisting of three HASS subjects, one from each of the three categories: Humanities, Arts, and Social Sciences.
 You can see which subjects are in each of these categories using the Advanced Search page of the MIT Online Subject Listing & Schedule, [Look for the label: HASS Categories (for students entering in Fall 2010 or later).]
 Please note that a few subjects have been assigned to more than one category; these subjects will automatically audit for the category needed by the student.

-Students who entered prior to the 2010-11 academic year and transfer students entering as sophomores will complete the distribution known as HASS-D. Students must take 3 subjects from 3 different HASS-D categories (Literary and Textual Studies, Language, Thought, and Value, Visual and Performing Arts, Cultural and Social Studies, and Historical Studies).
-Subject listings and information about the HASS-D Requirement for this population can be found here.
+Students who entered prior to the 2010-11 academic year and transfer students entering as sophomores will complete the distribution known as HASS-D.

 Concentration Component (3 or 4 subjects)

 The HASS Concentration offers students the opportunity to deepen their understanding of the issues and methodologies in one area of Humanities, Arts, or Social Sciences.
 All undergraduates must complete a HASS Concentration of 3-4 subjects (some fields require 3, some 4) where they will gain a sophisticated sense of the questions that characterize these fields of study.